 Sitting carefully to avoid the arthritic pain in her joints, she scoots across the windowsill to look upon the snow-covered road.
 Song Yi’s life in England seems a million miles from the place of her birth in Korea.
 Feeling melancholy, her mind travels back to another time in a different place.

 He was a soldier.
 At her father’s invitation, he arrived to meet Song Yi.
-Opening the door, she noticed that the first snow of the season blanketed the street.
+Opening the door, she noticed that the first snowflakes of the season blanketed the street.

 When their eyes met, they both knew.
 She looked away as warmth filled her face.